Elevation: 6,774 ft

 This peak is not in the book.
 Published November 2020

 Peak 6774 is a ranked hump on the north ridge of the North Hansel Mountains HP (6,919 feet).
 The easiest ascent route is from US-38 via the north ridge.
-Climb Peak 6774 in combination with the North Hansel Mountains HP (only 2 miles away) for a magnificent ridge traverse.
+Climb Peak 6774 in combination with the North Hansel Mountains HP (only two miles away) for a magnificent ridge traverse.
 It also avoids private land issues in the Pocatello Valley (to the east) and a LONG ridge traverse from the south.
-This 2-peak adventure covers 11.0 miles and entails 3,625 feet of elevation gain.
+This two-peak adventure covers 11.0 miles with 3,625 feet of elevation gain round trip.
 But don’t do it on a windy day.
 USGS Sheep Creek Spring

 From the [signed] junction of ID-38 and Arbon Valley Road (a few miles east of Holbrook, ID), drive east on ID-38 for 0.4 miles to an unsigned spur road on the right/south side of the highway.
 Park near the base of this dirt road (5,020 feet).
 From here, you can easily access the north ridge of Peak 6774 and remain on BLM land the entire way.